MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-thermal-adjusting.md

 ![Screenshot of HoloLens message showing device has reached critical temperature.](media/hololens-thermal-warning-3.jpg "Screenshot of HoloLens message showing device has reached critical temperature")

-If you attempt to activate outgoing video when it has been disabled, you'll see a message that says that video is not available.
+If you attempt to activate outgoing video after it has been disabled, you'll see a message that says that video is not available.

 ![Screenshot of HoloLens message showing device has been disabled.](media/hololens-thermal-warning-4.jpg "Screenshot of HoloLens message showing device has been disabled")